acdh-oeaw/acdh-django-zotero/README.rst

 --------

 * `bib` app registers a `ZotItem?  class which stores (some) information taken from a full zotero item entry.
 It provides then autocomplete functions for those ZotItem objects.
-The app also provides `management` commands to import items from a zotero library as well as to update existing items.
-The latter function can also be triggered through the front end.
+* The app also provides `management` commands to import items from a zotero library as well as to update existing items.

+    `python manage.py bib_import --limit=15` # imports the top 15 items
+    `python manage.py bib_import --since=100` # imports all items from library version 100
+    `python manage.py bib_import` # import everything

+    `python manage.py bib_update` # imports all items with a higher version number then the highest version number of the items stored in your db.

+* The latter function can also be triggered through the front end by browsing to `{root}/bib/synczotero`

 Build and publish
 -----